 test_ipn variable, which is not found in live IPN messages, so the IPN test messages can be distinguished from the real IPN messages.

 IPN listener requirements

 localhost.
-The Sandbox notification URL does not have to be set up in your PayPal account profile, but you do have to set up your Live URL in your PayPal account profile.
+The sandbox notification URL does not have to be set up in your PayPal account profile but you must set up your live URL in your PayPal account profile.